konidev20/refcheck/README.md

-# refcheck
+# verifydata

-refcheck is a command-line tool written in Go that checks the integrity of files within a specified directory.
+verifydata is a command-line tool written in Go that checks the integrity of files within a specified directory.
 It assumes that the file names are the SHA256 hashes of their contents.
 The tool calculates the SHA256 hash of each file and compares it with the file name to determine if the file is intact or corrupted.

 ## Features